 Volunteers For Peace (VFP) organizes, promotes and supports voluntary service opportunities in the USA and abroad as an effective means of intercultural education, service learning, and community development.

 VFP empowers host communities to work cooperatively for environmental sustainability, social justice, and peace.

 VFP provides opportunities for volunteers to develop leadership skills and global connections.
 We advocate for civic engagement and encourage volunteers to apply their new skills as citizen diplomats, community activists and global leaders.

 Visit https://vfp.org/projects/ to view available projects and apply.

 Camp AmeriKids (a program of The ELM Project)

-Camp AmeriKids, a summer camp for children living with the challenges of HIV/AIDS and sickle cell disease, is looking for caring, responsible, energetic and fun counselors for our 2017 season.
+Camp AmeriKids, a summer camp for children living with the challenges of HIV/AIDS and sickle cell disease, is looking for caring, responsible, energetic and fun counselors.
 A volunteer counselor team is responsible for the 24-hour supervision of a cabin and maintains a camper to counselor ratio of about 2 to1.
 Counselors spend each day of camp with their cabin group as they rotate through a schedule of activities and participate in new and exciting workshops provided by the program staff.
 The cabin counselor’s enthusiastic participation in all aspects of camp, from meals and activities to nightly special events and cabin chats, is crucial in creating a memorable camp experience for our campers.
 Counselors are expected to be role models, sources of energy and ideas, and are a key part of the Camp AmeriKids community.
 Room & board at our site in Warwick, NY is provided.